salrashid123/tpmcopy/README.md

 tpmcopy --mode import --parentKeyType=rsa --in=/tmp/out.json --out=/tmp/tpmkey.pem  --tpm-path=$TPMB
 ```

-Note this will encode the ekRSAParent to `persistentHandle=0x81008000`
+Note this will also encode the ekRSAParent to `persistentHandle=0x81008000` and write the actual key to `/tmp/tpmkey.pem`

 5) Use key